TheSkeward/fletcher/permissions.md

 ## Manage Webhooks

-This is for the Discord-Discord sync, it's used to scan the list for any webhooks that belong to it.
+This is for the bridging channels, used to create webhooks for Fletcher to enable message sync.

 ## Read Messages

-Allow triggering commands in channels.
+Allows commands to be used in channels.
 Read messages is vital.

 ## Send Messages